apache/skywalking-rover/docs/en/setup/configuration/process_discovery/scanner.md

 ## Regex Mode

 Regex mode scanner could define a regex to filter which process declare to monitor by command line.
-Multiple regex can be defined to mach different types of processes.
+Multiple regexes can be defined to match different types of processes.

-Note, the duplicate processes entities cannot be reported.
+Note, that the duplicate processes entities cannot be reported.
 If multiple entities are generated, only one process will be reported.
 If the multiple finders could match the same process, only the first finder could be selected and reported.

 ### Entity Builder

 The metadata of the process could build by the Go Template to help dynamically build them, also, you could just configure it as the string value, and it still works.

-These fields are supported using template to build:
+These fields are supported using the template to build:
 1. Service Name
 2. Service Instance Name
 3. Process NAme